Xiaoxue-Zheng/bcra/readme.md

 This requires some setup that will be done in the setup phase of the server.
 If this is the first time you have ran the software on your local machine, you will have to do this.

-To set up:
-1. Enter the tyrercuzick directory.
-2. Create the subdirectory /extract/
-3. From the <PROJECT_DIR>/scripts/sql directory, copy the risk_assessment_extract.sql file
-4. Place this file in the newly created /extract/ directory.

 To run this process:
 1. Run the backend application.
 2. Run the questionnaire application.